 ME /CFS is estimated to affect around 0.2 – 0.4% of the general population.

-Note: The worsening of symtoms after physical exertion - known as Post Exertional Malaise (PEM) - is a further puzzling aspect.
+Note: The worsening of symptoms after physical exertion, i.e. PEM as described above - is a further puzzling aspect.

 “Post-exertional malaise following normal activities is unique to ME/CFS and we do not understand the biology underlying this severe and harmful feature of the disease,”